 Exercise of Rights

-Subject to the express provisions of this Agreement, a party may exercise a right, power or remedy at its discretion, and separately or concurrently with another right, power or remedy.
+Subject to the express provisions of this Agreement, a party may exercise a right, power or remedy at its absolute discretion, and separately or concurrently with another right, power or remedy.
 A single or partial exercise of a right, power or remedy by a party does not prevent a further exercise of that or of any other right, power or remedy.
 Failure by a party to exercise or delay in exercising a right, power or remedy does not prevent its exercise.

 No Waiver or Variation